Environmental Guide for Boaters

 Wild animals have been very much affected by plastic left in the water.
 Several birds and fish get caught and strangle, and over 50 species eat plastic.
 Grown birds have been seen feeding plastic balls to the young.
 Their stomachs feel satisfied, and this eventually leads to death by starvation.
 By being a conscientious boater you can help save these birds and other animals from agony and death.
 Please do not throw your garbage to the water.

-Recycling in the Marina
+Recycling in Marina de Lagos

 Marina de Lagos has recycling containers for engine oils, cans, paper and cardboard, glass, batteries and plastic.
 Use these containers every time you can.